kandadaboggu/jr.com-hpstr/_posts/2012-07-25-10-8-mountain-lion-server-open-directory.md

 Open Directory Master Setup
 ---
 ![1-mtl-ODM.png]({{ site.url }}/images/2012/07/1-mtl-ODM.png)
-(Click the “On” button on the top right hand side.
+(Click the "On" button on the top right hand side.
 You should be used to this as everything uses this method to enable services.)

 ![2-mtl-ODM.png]({{ site.url }}/images/2012/07/2-mtl-ODM.png)
 (Creating a ODM first.)

 ![3-mtl-ODM.png]({{ site.url }}/images/2012/07/3-mtl-ODM.png)
-(The usual “diradmin” username and password.)
+(The usual "diradmin" username and password.)

 ![4-mtl-ODM.png]({{ site.url }}/images/2012/07/4-mtl-ODM.png)
 (This is for your SSL Certificates.)

 ![5-mtl-ODM.png]({{ site.url }}/images/2012/07/5-mtl-ODM.png)
-(Verify information and click on the “Set Up” button.)
+(Verify information and click on the "Set Up" button.)

 ![6-mtl-ODM.png]({{ site.url }}/images/2012/07/6-mtl-ODM.png)
 (Configuring your new ODM.)